PranavChandrakumar/Heliocentric-Orbital-Simulation/README.md

-Welcome to my Heliocentric Orbital Simulation!
+Welcome to a Heliocentric Orbital Simulation!

 This is a 2-D visualization of all of the planets within our Solar System, with a integrated adjustment tool to change simulation speed.